-Program Goal 1: Knowledge and Research Student Learning Outcomes Students will develop competence in the delivery of MFT services, including proficiency in: (1) applying systems thinking in case formulation, (2) utilizing systemic models and interventions, (3) utilizing findings of MFT research to inform clinical practice and (4) Self-reflection and self-improvement as therapists.
-SLO #1: Students will become knowledgeable in the major schools ofmarriage and family therapy; SLO #2: Students will develop proficiency in practice of systemically oriented therapy approaches to be applied in their clinical work withindividuals, families and communities.
-SLO #3: Students will become knowledgeable consumers of research and evidence-based clinical practice.
-SLO #4: Students will demonstrate self-awareness of their own social location (i.e., internal and relational) and identify biases that inform their clinical practice.
+Program Goal 1: Knowledge and Research

+Students will develop competence in the delivery of MFT services, SLO #1: Students will become knowledgeable in the major schools of marriage and family therapy; (Knowledge) including proficiency in: (1) applying systems thinking in case formulation, (2) utilizing systemic models and interventions, (3) utilizing findings of MFT research to inform clinical practice and (4) Self-reflection and self- improvement as therapists.
+SLO #2: Students will develop proficiency in practice of systemically oriented therapy approaches to be applied in their clinical work withindividuals, families and communities.
+(Practice) SLO #3: Students will become knowledgeable consumers of research and evidence-based clinical practice.
+(Research) SLO #4: Students will demonstrate self-awareness of their own social location (i.e., internal and relational) and identify biases that inform their clinical practice.
 Based on this self-awareness, students will demonstrate the ability to self-correct or be open to supervisory and peer feedback.
-Program Goal 2: Systemic/Integrative Practice Students will develop competency in utilizing the integrative Metaframeworks paradigm in assessment, treatment planning and application of systemic models of marital and family therapy.
+(Diversity) Program Goal 2: Systemic/Integrative Practice Students will develop competency in utilizing the integrative Metaframeworks paradigm in assessment, treatment planning and application of systemic models of marital and family therapy.
 SLO #5: Students will demonstrate the ability to assess a client system's resources and constraints through the "lenses" of the 6 core Metaframeworks domains (i.e., Organization, Sequences, Development, Multicultural, Gender and Internal Family System), select intervention strategies from systemic family therapy models that are appropriate and aligned with the removal of identified constraints, and implement interventions from such models based on their unique Metaframeworks assessment.
-Program Goal 3: Ethics Students will develop an understanding of and identify ethical issues that arise in academic and clinical practice based on the AAMFT Code of Ethics and state and federal laws applicable to the practice of marital and family therapy.
-SLO #6: Students will demonstrate the ability to recognize ethical dilemmas in professional practice, apply relevant AAMFT Code of Ethicsand models of ethical decision making when ethical issues emerge.
-Program Goal 4: Diversity Students will develop cultural competence inMarital and Family Therapy practice.
+(Knowledge; Practice) Program Goal 3: Ethics Students will develop an understanding of and identify ethical issues that arise in academic andclinical practice based on the AAMFT Code of Ethics and state and federal laws applicable to the practice of marital and family therapy.
+SLO #6: Students will demonstrate the ability to recognize ethical dilemmas in professional practice, apply relevant AAMFT Code of Ethics and models of ethical decision making when ethical issues emerge.
+(Ethics) Program Goal 4: Diversity Students will develop cultural competence inMarital and Family Therapy practice.
 SLO #7: Students will demonstrate an awareness of and respect for cultural differences among clients and their contexts as defined in theprogram's Metaframeworks Multicultural domain.
+(Diversity)